Is Copper CRM Worth It?

 ✅ What I Liked

-Kills Manual Data Entry: Copper auto-populates contact records from your emails.
-New contacts, meetings, and files get logged without you lifting a finger.
+Kills Manual Data Entry: Copper auto-fills records from Gmail.
+New contacts, company info, and email history appear without you typing a thing.

-Easy to Learn and Use: If you know Gmail, you know Copper.
-My team was fully onboarded in 3 days.
-No training sessions needed.
+Super Easy to Learn: If you know Gmail, you know Copper.
+My team was up and running in one afternoon.
+No training needed.

-User-Friendly API: Copper’s API is powerful and easy to use.
-Building custom integrations with other tools is much simpler than with other CRMs like HubSpot.
+Powerful API: Copper’s API is user-friendly and powerful.
+Building custom integrations with other tools is easier than with other CRMs like HubSpot.

 ❌ What Could Be Better